qownnotes/web-companion/README.md

     - access key <kbd>O</kbd> to open all visible bookmarks
     - access key <kbd>T</kbd> to jump to the tag selector

+## Permissions

+- the extension uses the `tabs` permission that may be interpreted as permission to `Read your browsing history` to be able to store bookmarks for all open tabs in a window with a single click

 ## Development

 ```bash